|Adam Robert Oates (right)

 after Stevens came in.
 However, some had noted that there was a trade off; Eric Gelinas and Jon Merrill

 were all but invisible.
 Well, inconsistency is bound to happen with young players, particularly young

 Lamoriello did say that there would indeed be one coach for next season, and it wouldn't necessarily be

 one of these two for the job.
 Ultimately, he left that task to Ray Shero.

 As Shero chose John Hynes, Stevens became a studio analyst for the NHL Network for a season before

-joining Bruce Boudreau's staff with the Minnesota Wild for 16-17, while Oates became an independent
+joining Bruce Boudreau's staff with the Minnesota Wild for 16-17, while Oates became a skills coach

 |Regular Season Statistics with the Franchise